xtanbhjj/Alpha/README.md

-# Welcome to Alpha's github

-## here will be many projects during my school life
-1. Todolist in ios
-2. jlu微机接口实验
+# Alpha Project

+## Introduction
+Alpha is a project aimed at share my works in jlu